-In 1958 it was bought by the Workman family who still run it today.
-With its unique location on the North Cardigan bay, in the Snowdonia National Park, it attracts families from all over the UK and Europe for camping holidays and day visits.
+In 1958 it was bought by the Workman family, who still run it today, and opened as a camping site.
+With its unique location on the North Cardigan Bay, in the Snowdonia National Park, it attracts families from all over the UK and Europe for camping holidays and day visits.

 In the 1800's the Island was used for farming and was owned by Lord Mostyn of Flint.